 The best way to gain a competitive edge in any industry is by knowing more about your operations and the market dynamics affecting them than your competitors.
 Competing with greater intensity and the ability to get more done in less time is what differentiates market leaders from other companies.
 One of the best ways to make this goal a reality is to implement a business intelligence tool with predictive analytics.
-But what is predictive analytics?
+But what is it?
 How is it implemented?
 How is it different from other kinds of analytics?
 Read on to answer these questions and more.

 What is Predictive Analytics?